-- HTTP has simple request-response semantics, i.e., the client issues a request and the server responds.
+- Today a large majority of all data is transferred using the HTTP protocol, with a share of over 80%.
+HTTP is used by websites such as Facebook, Wikipedia, or Google, but also by popular content streaming services such as Netflix or Youtube. - HTTP has simple request-response semantics: the client issues a request and the server responds.
 The requests and responses are in a human readable format. - HTTP is a client-server protocol, in which the client requests an operation, called method, on the resource and the server returns a response.
 The most common method for HTTP requests is GET which is used to retrieve a resource from the server.
-Other methods include HEAD, used to retrieve metadata about a resource from the server, POST and PUT, commonly used to update an existing resource or create a new resource on the server, and DELETE, used to remove a resource from the server. - Both request and response comprise a header and a payload separated by an empty line. - The request header contains a request line, consisting of a method, a URL specifying which resource it should be applied to, and an HTTP version.
-In addition the header may include a number of request options, i.e., Key: Value pairs with additional information about the client and the request, each on a new line.
+Other methods include HEAD, used to retrieve metadata about a resource from the server, POST and PUT, commonly used to create a resource on the server or to update an existing resource, and DELETE, used to remove a resource from the server. - Both request and response comprise a header and a payload separated by an empty line. - The request header contains a request line, consisting of a method, a URL specifying which resource it should be applied to, and an HTTP version.
+In addition, the header may include a number of request options as Key: Value pairs which provide additional information about the client and the request, each on a new line.
 The request header is terminated by two successive newline characters: \n\n. - The PUT and POST methods include a payload, i.e., some data that is transferred along with the request.
 Semantically this corresponds to the content of the resource that the client is attempting to create or update.
 If a payload is included in the request, a Content-Length header option specifies the length of the payload in bytes, and the payload is appended after the two newline characters. - The server response header consists of a response line containing a protocol version, a numeric return code and a human readable response.
 Additionally it may include response options, in the same format as the request options.
 Options usually include the resource Content-Type and Content-Length.
 The response header is terminated by two successive newline characters and is followed by the payload, i.e., content, of the resource. - The numeric return codes returned by the server are 3-digit numbers organized into groups according to their first digit: - 1xx: Informational Not used, but reserved for future use - 2xx: Success The action was successfully received, understood, and accepted, e.g., 200, indicating a successful request returning the requested resource.